markirch/sat-modulo-symmetries/README.md

 `smsg` generates undirected graphs, `smsd` is for directed graphs.

-To build with the Glasgow Subgraph Solver, configure with `cmake -Bbuild -H. -DGLASGOW=1` instead.
+To build with the Glasgow Subgraph Solver, configure with `cmake -Bbuild -H. -DGLASGOW=1` instead (any value for the GLASGOW variable will work).

 ### Installing the Encoding Builder